findonflow/find/README.md

-# FiNS - Flow identity Name Service
+# FIND - Flow identity Name Directory

 Flow does not have any equivalent to ENS or any way to lookup a user by a tag/alias/nick.

-FiNS is here to solve that issue.
+FIND is here to solve that issue.

 In order to use FiNS you create your Flow Identity/Profile [and](and) store that in your account.
 Then you can optionally register that with FiNS for a small yearly fee.

-FiNS is priced with inspiration from ENS.
+FIND is priced with inspiration from ENS.
 500 for 3 chars, 100 for 4 chars and 5 for 5 or more chars.
 2 and 1 chars can only be minted by admin.

 ## Flow Identity

-Right now an Identity in FiNS is a single user.
+Right now an Identity in FIND is a single user.
 It uses the Versus profile to represent a user.

 ## Plans